pvcraven/networking-class/source/02_introduction/introduction.rst

 specified by this model.
 What the OSI model does is help when you talk to other people about networking, or when you want to break apart a complex networking problem into smaller logical parts.
+You know when you talk about the "east-side" of your town?
+Exactly what fits into that definition is a little fuzzy and can change a bit over time, but the term gives most people an idea of what part of town you are talking about.
+It works the same way with OSI layers.

-If you have trouble remembering the layers, remember "Please Do Not Touch Steve's Pet Alligator."
+If you have trouble remembering the layer names, remember the mnemonics "Please Do Not Touch
+Steve's Pet Alligator."
 Take the first letter from each word of that sentence, and you have the first letter of each layer.